msymeonides/Migrate3D/README.md

 # README

-Last Edited: June 17, 2025 (Migrate3D version 2.0)
+Last Edited: June 18, 2025 (Migrate3D version 2.0)

 # Migrate3D

 Migrate3D is a Python program that streamlines and automates biological object motion (e.g. cell migration) analysis, returning meaningful metrics that help the user evaluate biological questions.
 This program does not handle imaging data, only previously generated tracking data, so it is not meant to replace functions already performed very well by programs such as Imaris, Arivis Pro, CellProfiler, TrackMate etc. Migrate3D’s purpose is to take the tracks produced from any of these programs and quickly and easily process the data to generate various metrics of interest in a transparent and tunable fashion, all done through an intuitive graphical user interface (GUI).
+In addition to motion analysis, Migrate3D can also detect and quantify object-object interactions, such as contacts or attractions.

 These results can be used in downstream analyses to compare different conditions, categories of objects, etc. The calculated metrics are all adapted from existing reports in the literature where they were found to have biological significance.
 Migrate3D not only calculates simple metrics such as track velocity and arrest coefficient, but more complex ones such as straightness index (i.e. confinement ratio), mean squared displacement across selectable time lags, relative turn angles, etc., and includes adjustable constraints and filters to ensure that clean results are produced.

 Migrate3D requires a .csv file input that contains data from object movements through two- or three-dimensional space.
-After execution, the program will return a set of .xlsx files, each with several worksheets, containing track-by-track summary metrics, mean squared displacement analysis, etc. If the user imports a Categories .csv file (simply listing the category for each object ID), two additional analyses will be performed: dimensionality reduction using principal component analysis (PCA), and decision tree analysis using XGBoost.
+After execution, the program will return a set of .xlsx files, each with several worksheets, containing track-by-track summary metrics, mean squared displacement analysis, etc.

+If the user imports a Categories .csv file (simply listing the category for each object ID), two additional analyses will be performed: dimensionality reduction using principal component analysis (PCA), and decision tree analysis using XGBoost.
 There is no guarantee that these will be performed in a statistically-sound way, that is left up to the user to ensure, but the libraries used to perform these analyses are widely used.
+Supplying a Categories file will also enable additional mean squared displacement analysis, and enable the ability to generate plotly figures comparing the different categories across all calculated parameters.

 A limitation of the program is that it does not currently handle cell divisions (or fusions) in any intelligent way, so the user needs to separate all such tracks at the split/merge point so that each track only represents one cell.
 (Note: a record of which daughters belong to which parent cell can easily be kept using a simple numbering system within the track’s Name field.)